No. 22 Mississippi State tops Clemson 82-71 in New Jersey

-Quinndary Weatherspoon had 20 points for Mississippi State (8-1), which has won five straight.
-The Bulldogs shot 63 percent from 3-point range.
-Peters was 8 of 11 from beyond the arc.
+Quinndary Weatherspoon added 20 points and Aric Holman scored 16 for Mississippi State, which shot 63 percent from 3-point range.

 The Bulldogs shot 56 percent (10 of 18) from 3-point range in the first half to take a 42-34 lead.
 They led by as many 19 points in the half.